 By the 1919-1920 winter season, 398 Marlborough was the fraternity house of the MIT (Lambda Zeta) Chapter of Lambda Chi Alpha.
 It previously had been located at 200 Bay State Road.
 It continued to be located at 398 Marlborough during the 1921-1922 season, but moved thereafter to 463 Commonwealth.

-By 1923, it was the MIT chapter of the Phi Mu Delta fraternity.
+By 1923, it had become the MIT chapter of the Phi Mu Delta fraternity.
 It continued to be located there in 1924, but had moved to 354 Commonwealth by 1925.

-In 1925, it was the home of Lena E. (Marsh) Bryer, the widow of John H. Bryer, Jr., where she operated the Candle Light Tea Room and also maintained a lodging house.
+In 1925, 398 Marlborough was the home of Lena E. (Marsh) Bryer, the widow of John H. Bryer, Jr., where she operated the Candle Light Tea Room and also maintained a lodging house.
 She previously had lived in Westfield.
-Shad had moved from 398 Marlborough by 1926.
+She had moved from 398 Marlborough by 1926.

-In October of 1998, it applied for (and subsequently received) permission to add a penthouse.
-That same month, it converted the property into seven condominium units, the 398 Marlborough Condominium.
+On October 8, 1998, it converted the property into seven condominium units, the 398 Marlborough Condominium.